 The morning Bryan was to arrive, I felt ill.
 I mean really ill.
 I was so nervous, the anticipation was burning in my chest.
 My swollen belly gave me the appearance of having swallowed a basketball, which only added to my anxiety.
 I just knew that when he caught a glimpse of me, he was going to run again.
 I needed to be prepared for that.
 There were about a thousand different scenarios I felt I needed to be ready for… none of which I really was.

 I mean, honestly.
 You must appreciate what I mean when I say I was frustrated and felt like it could not get any worse.
 This person who I felt a strong connection with cooks me dinner for Valentine’s Day and then follows it up with a song he wrote called “Love Sucks Ass”.
-What the actual fuck?
+What?
 Insult to injury, he told me that this precious screen play he was writing about the love of his life and how that love came to be, had the perfect part in it just for me… I could be the rude waitress.
 Really?
 Are you kidding me?
-Kiss my ass.
-Is that rude waitress enough for you?
+Choke on your screenplay.
+Is that “rude waitress” enough for you?

 I did not choose the best way of telling Bryan about my pregnancy.
 I waited until a night he was out with his brother and probably too inebriated to receive that level of information.
 Though I had already had low expectations, what followed was far worse than anything I was expecting.
 “My life is over”, “my family is going to disown me”, “I do not want to bring a child into this world”.
 It was horrible and I felt completely alone.